TrellixVulnTeam/swahilipython_SCMU/Doc/faq/programming.rst

 __import__('x.y.z') returns <module 'x'>; how do I get z?
 ---------------------------------------------------------

-Consider using the convenience function :func:`~importlib.import_module` from :mod:`importlib` instead::
+Consider using the convenience function :func:`~importlib.import_module` kutoka :mod:`importlib` instead::

    z = importlib.import_module('x.y.z')

-When I edit an imported module and reimport it, the changes don't show up.
+When I edit an imported module and reagiza it, the changes don't show up.
 Why does this happen?
 -------------------------------------------------------------------------------------------------

 For reasons of efficiency as well as consistency, Python only reads the module